MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 ### eDiscovery and General Data Protection Regulation (GDPR)

 eDiscovery and GDPR work differently in private channels than in standard channels.
-Records for messages sent in a private channel are delivered to the mailbox of all channel participants, rather than to a group mailbox.
+Records for messages sent in a private channel are delivered to the mailbox of all private channel members, rather than to a group mailbox.
 The titles of the records are formatted to indicate which private channel they were sent from.

+To perform an eDiscovery search or legal hold on a team that has a private channel, perform a search across the following:

+- Team
+- Site collections associated with private channels in the team
+- Mailboxes of private channel members

 ### Retention